 The answer to the last question is more than likely yes.

 Similarly, if you have been going hard at it for a few weeks/months in a row, now may be a good time to have a week or 2 off from coding.
-Go on holiday, binge watch Netflix, read a book - anything that is easy on your mind.
+Go on holiday, binge watch Netflix or read a book - anything that is easy on your mind.

-Think of it as a race car going round a track.
-At some point the car will become low on fuel, and the tyres will become worn out.
-Sure, the driver can keep going, trundling around the track, or they can come in for a pit stop - get some fresh tyres, more fuel, and come out on track faster than before.
+Think of it as a race car going around a track.
+At some point, the car will become low on fuel, and the tires will become worn out.
+Sure, the driver can keep going, trundling around the track, or they can come in for a pit stop - get some fresh tires, more fuel, and come out on track feeling "fresher" than before.

 Focus on one thing at a time

 Learning to code is hard.
 Really hard.
 How many technologies are there?
 Loads.
 You might feel like you have to learn them all at once.
 You might start by learning some React.js, then some Node.js, then REST API's, then Python…

 Trying to learn too much too quickly will burn you out.
 Don't fret my friend - the easy remedy for this is to simply focus on one thing at a time, and remember not to rush.
 Learn at your own pace and let the knowledge sink in.

 For example, if your goal is to become a full-stack developer, you could begin by creating simple React.js (or whatever frontend framework you choose) apps, without worrying about server-side code, databases or REST API's.
 When you feel comfortable (which may happen after weeks/months) you can move onto the next thing, which might be creating an API using Node.js.
 Your next step might be connecting to a database.

 You get the idea.
 By splitting things up and focusing on one thing at a time, you'll avoid becoming overwhelmed, and you might find you actually learn stuff faster.

 Have other Hobbies